Cheating a Homeless Man at Go Fish

 It came up that I was a writer, and both Shelley and Dave were fascinated.
 They asked questions, I did my best to answer, and I eventually went back to my car to see what books I had copies of.
 I left them with a few titles, which they read and loved.
 Every time they’d finish a book, I’d give them a new one.
 They were some of my biggest fans, and that meant a lot to me.
 Sometimes my books take a hit because they talk about dark things but they aren’t gritty.

 It became a fairly regular occurrence that Adam would bring Shelley and JR home with him for dinner.
 No matter how broke we were, I tried to make their visits special.
-I brought out my A game with the cooking.
+I brought out my A-game with the cooking.
 Sometimes, my mom and sister would come, too.
 There was a festive air to those dinners.

 Our guests would quietly slip away to shower when they first arrived.
 After the first dinner, they stopped feeling so out of place and started to relax.
 Sometimes I would cut or style Shelley’s hair.
 Being the youngest sister and not having daughters, I am probably the most ill-equipped person on the planet to fix another woman’s hair, but I managed.

 Once, I bought Shelley tinted lip gloss on a whim.
 I never saw her without it on after that.
 Sometimes, I buy myself a tube of that exact brand and color just because it makes me think of her.
+It's not a particularly flattering shade on me, but it keeps her memory alive.

 In so many ways, she was probably one of the closest friends I’ve ever had.
 If I listed off my dearest female friends on one hand, she would be on the list.
 We talked about anything and everything.
 I would take her to Wal-Mart to get her essentials and we’d just chatter the whole way.
 Sometimes conversation was light.
 Sometimes it was not.